-The Tribal Gaming Commission shall review a person's prior activities, criminal record, if any, and reputation, habits and associations to make a finding concerning the eligibility of a key employee or primary management official for employment in a gaming operation.
-If the Tribal Gaming Commission determines that employment of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming, a tribal gaming operation shall not employ that person in a key employee or primary management official position.
+- (a) Before a license is issued to a primary management official or key employee, the Tribal Gaming Commission shall review a person's prior activities, criminal record, if any, and reputation, habits and associations and make a finding concerning the eligibility of a key employee or primary management official for a gaming license. - (b) If the Tribal Gaming Commission determines that licensing of the person poses a threat to the public interest or to the effective regulation of gaming, or creates or enhances dangers of unsuitable, unfair, or illegal practices and methods and activities in the conduct of gaming or has any convictions listed in Section 108 (b), the tribal gaming operation shall not license that person in a key employee or primary management official position.

 Section 208.
-Procedures for Forwarding Applications and Reports for Key Employees and Primary Management Officials to the National Indian Gaming Commission
+Procedures for Forwarding Reports for Key Employees and Primary Management Officials to the National Indian Gaming Commission

-(a) When a key employee or primary management official is employed to work at a gaming operation authorized by this ordinance, the Commission shall forward to the National Indian Gaming Commission a completed application for employment and conduct the background investigation and make the determination referred to in section 207 of this section.

-(b) The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days.
+- (a) When a key employee or primary management official is employed to work at a gaming operation authorized by this ordinance, the Commission shall conduct a background investigation, forward the report to the NIGC pursuant to section 209, and make an eligibility determination pursuant to section 207. - (b) The gaming operation shall not employ as a key employee or primary management official a person who does not have a license after 90 days.